swimlane/ngx-ui/CONTRIBUTING.md

 #### Add a new Component/Library

+> **What is a library?**
+> Components, Pipes and Directives follow the SCAM (Single Component As Module) approach.
+For NX workspace a library will be the same as an angular module.

 - Generate a Angular library: `npx ng generate @nrwl/angular:library {{name_of_library}} --directory=ngx-ui --buildable --publishable --importPath=@swimlane/ngx-ui/{{name_of_library}} --prefix=ngx --simpleModuleName --tags=scope:{{name_of_library}},type:lib`
 - Adjust property `name` in `{{name_of_library}}/package.json` to `@swimlane/ngx-ui/{{name_of_library}}`